0xwaya/bufficorn.bootcamp/HomeWork1.md

      * Distributed nodes with consensus algos
      * Decentralized cloud hosting like; AREWEAVE
-     * Digital ID to sign in Such as Unstoppable domains
+     * Digital ID to sign in Such as Unstoppable Domains
-     * on chain trasactions on public ledger for every realstate purchases/sales
+     * on chain transactions in public ledger for every real estate purchases/sales
      * randomness to assure fairness in each player move, such as VRF from a decentralised oracle like witnet.